Data aggregation, and analysis to spark Technology for the Public Interest

-We analyzed more than 600,000 filings of forms 990 and 990-PF with the United States Internal Revenue Service (IRS).
+We analyze over 600,000 filings of forms 990 and 990-PF with the United States Internal Revenue Service (IRS).
+We exclude religious organizations as well as Private Foundations, Community Foundations, and Trusts, as those entities behave as intermediaries that eventually deploy the money as donations.

 We remove duplicates by looking at the last amendment filed by any given organization.